 Please keep posting how you are getting on.

 Hello @JohnC a warm welcome to the forum!
-Sorry to hear your AML returned in February, though it’s good to hear you’re feeling well!
+Sorry to hear your Acute myeloid leukaemia (AML) returned in February, though it’s good to hear you’re feeling well!
 Really hope your current treatment is going as well as it can for you.

 In case it’s helpful, Macmillan have some general information around side effects of Azacitidine, and it mentions this as one of the possible side effects -